 - (a) Knowingly making any false report to his or her employer or client for whom information was being obtained.
-The fine shall be one hundred dollars (\$100) for the first-violation, violation and five hundred dollars (\$500) for each violation thereafter. - (b) Using any identification to indicate registration as a repossessor, other than the bureau-issued registration card, except an employer identification card issued by the repossession agency which has met bureau approval, or a badge, cap insignia, or jacket patch as provided in Section 7508.8.
+The fine shall be one hundred dollars (\$100) for the first violation and five hundred dollars (\$500) for each violation thereafter. - (b) Using any identification to indicate registration as a repossessor, other than the bureau-issued registration card, except an employer identification card issued by the repossession agency which has met bureau approval, or a badge, cap insignia, or jacket patch as provided in Section 7508.8.
 A bureau-issued registration card shall be carried by those individuals specified by Section 7506.3, and shall be shown on demand to any bureau employee or law enforcement officer.
-The fine shall be twenty-five dollars (\$25) one hundred dollars (\$100) for each violation. - (c) Using an alias in connection with the official activities of the licensee's business.
-A notice of warning shall be issued for the first violation.
-Thereafter the fine shall be twenty-five dollars (\$25) for each violation.
-The fine shall be one hundred dollars (\$100) for the first violation and two hundred fifty dollars (\$250) for each violation thereafter. - (d) Appearing as an assignee party in any court proceeding involving claim and delivery, replevin, or other possessory court action, action to foreclose a chattel mortgage, mechanic's lien, materialman's lien, or any other lien.
+The fine shall be one hundred dollars (\$100) for each violation. - (c) Using an alias a business name other than the name under which the license is issued in connection with the official activities of the licensee's business.
+The fine shall be bureau shall issue a notice of warning for a first violation, a fine of one hundred dollars (\$100) for the first violation second violation, and a fine of two hundred fifty dollars (\$250) for each violation thereafter. - (d) Appearing as an assignee party in any court proceeding involving claim and delivery, replevin, or other possessory court action, action to foreclose a chattel mortgage, mechanic's lien, materialman's lien, or any other lien.
 This section shall not prohibit a licensee from appearing as a defendant in any of the preceding actions.
-The fine shall be one hundred dollars (\$100) for each violation.
+The fine shall be one hundred dollars (\$100) for each violation. - SEC.

-SEC.
 3. Section 7508.2 of the Business and Professions Code is amended to read: